HamzaBinSarfraz/UnitAndOtherTesting/README.md

 # UnitAndOtherTesting

-some unit, integrating and dom testing...
+some unit, integrating and dom testing using puppeteer and jest

+Run using npm test